-And as much as we should rightfully be awed by the Avengers movie, look back even further to the first Iron Man movie, and the shock we got by a (at the time) D-list action hero showing over superhero movies how it should be done.
-Amazing casting in the (at the time) out of favour Robert Downey Jnr, along with some inventive but gritty action sequences, this was the massive surprise that would become, for better or worse, the template for all other origin stories in the Marvel Cinematic Universe.
+As we should rightfully be awed by team-up movies, looking back to the first Iron Man movie, and the shock we got by a (at the time) B-list comic book character showing other superhero movies how it should be done.
+Amazing casting in the (at the time) out of favour Robert Downey Jr., along with some inventive but gritty action sequences, this was the massive surprise that would become, for better or worse, the template for all other origin stories in the Marvel Cinematic Universe.

 1. CAPTAIN AMERICA: THE WINTER SOLDIER

 Unlike most of the other sequels, The Winter Soldier dug its heels in and showed what can be accomplished if you really want to rebuild your character from the ground up.
-Ditching most of the OTT-ness from the other heroes' movies, Captain America deals with visceral, street-level shoot-outs and political intrigue for most of the running time, until we feel it (and we) have fully deserved that massive air-ship shoot-out over Washington.
+Ditching most of the OTT-ness from the other heroes' movies, Captain America deals with visceral, street-level shoot-outs and political intrigue for most of the running time, until that fully deserved massive air-ship shoot-out over Washington.
 Robert Redford gave a great human face to evil skulduggery, and The Falcon and Black Widow were perfect back-up to Chris Evans' Captain America - a character who, like Cyclops or Superman, could've been dull as dishwater.
-But The Winter Soldier effectively muddies that water, showing that just because you're the good guy, that doesn't mean you don't sometimes have to do bad things.
+But The Winter Soldier effectively muddies that water (in a good way), showing that just because you're the good guy, that doesn't mean you don't have to put yourself in some bad situations.